Skip to main content

-We started with the SCASS rubric and modified it to be more usable for annotation.
-Then, after data collection, we performed extensive statistical analysis to identify the key sentence features that impact annotators’ scores.
+We started with the Qualitative Text Complexity rubric (SAP) and modified it to be more usable for annotation.
+Then, after data collection for grades 3-4, we performed extensive statistical analysis to identify the key sentence features that impact annotators’ scores.
 This resulted in a machine-compatible rubric, which we used to build our final evaluator.

 Language features